-Calling all budding #GirlScientists.
-EWAG is proud to be supporting The Colchester Science Festival on 18th March 2017.
-Prepare for a fun day of activities and demonstrations including robotics, 3D printing, a practical forensic science lab, a bike-powered smoothie bar, and liquid nitrogen experiments. www.britishscienceweek.org/even…/colchester-science-festival
+EWAG was proud to support The Colchester Science Festival on 18th March 2017.
+Local children enjoyed a fun day of activities and demonstrations including robotics, 3D printing, a practical forensic science lab, a bike-powered smoothie bar, and liquid nitrogen experiments. www.britishscienceweek.org/even…/colchester-science-festival

 In December 2016, EWAG donated £2,000 to Safer Places, whose vision is to ensure safety, improve quality of life, and reduce repeat victimisation for the survivors of domestic violence.
 They provide a wide range of services to support those affected by domestic abuse.
 In a letter to our co-founder Daphne Field, Janet Dalrymple CEO wrote, ” It is because of people like yourself and EWAG that we can continue to support our clients and empower them to regain control of their lives as well as providing a high standard of safe accommodation.
 We will ensure that the money you have donated is used for family activities, where parents and children can bond and learn to communicate again following the trauma of domestic abuse.”

 Over 9,000 signatures and counting.
 We’re right behind this petition to remove the derogatory definition of an Essex Girl from the Dictionary.
 Congratulations to Juliet and Natasha from The Mother Hub for getting this the media attention it deserves and for bringing #EssexGirls together.